necrodancer/Today-I-learned/README.md

-# Today-I-learned
+# Today-I-Learned
 ## Introduction
 Upload TIL.
 TIL(Today I learned) is commiting something that I learned new.
 It was inspired from **[JayJin's TIL](https://github.com/milooy/TIL)** and **[thoughtbot til](https://github.com/thoughtbot/til).**
 ## How to commit
 >1.
 A few sentences + example code explaining concepts, sintax, commands, or tips I've learned today.
+(Use vscode to edit)
 >2. .md file + @(.ipynb file or etc.)
 >3.
 Do not abuse with no meaning commits.
 >4.
 The core is to study and program for myself.